When to Give Up on a Relationship?

 4. Does the relationship still have any positivity – humor, companionship, shared interests?
 Or is it only hostility now?

 5. Am I partially at fault for neglecting intimacy or not controlling my reactions?
-Be honest about your own behavior.
+Be honest about your behavior.

 6. Are substance abuse, violence, or mental illness present, and is professional help needed?